 This could be in the form of submitting the report to the SRA – a requirement dropped in 2015 – or an annual declaration, either by the reporting accountant or the law firm.

-The consultation will also ask whether law firm managers that can make ‘unilateral’ decisions involving client money should not also be able to hold a compliance officer role – and how this could work for small firms.
+The consultation will also ask whether law firm managers who can make ‘unilateral’ decisions involving client money should not also be able to hold a compliance officer role – and how this could work for small firms.